ksepehri/CarND-MPC-Project/README.md

 The waypoints values have been provided as part of the project.
 We translate them to vehicle coordinates and a polynomial is fit to the waypoints.

 ## Model Predictive Control with Latency
 First I tuned my model without latency and then tried tuning parameters to get the model to work with latency.
-In the end what worked best was setting a dt higher than the latency.
+In the end what worked best was setting using kinematic equations to predict the states after 100ms, then I send them to MPC.

 ---